 Property owners face many different types of risks, including liability events that can result in media scrutiny and negative publicity, reputational damage, and additional loss of revenue.
 From a pool drowning at a condo to sexual assault in an office-building elevator, a deadly shooting at a mall, or allegations of tenant discrimination at a co-op that results in a multimillion-dollar lawsuit, without the right crisis management in place, a company’s potential liability can escalate in the wake of an incident.

-Preparation is key to effective crisis management, and the best time to think about how to handle a potential situation is well before it happens.
+Preparation is key to a successful crisis management, and the best time to think about how to handle a potential situation is well before it happens.
 Crisis planning and preparedness will help you protect your tenants, visitors, personnel, shareholders, operations, and brand while also mitigating damage should an event occur.

 Following are several recommendations in helping property owners and managers get crisis-ready.

 Creating a culture of preparedness starts with training property management as well as the tenants.
 Review potential hazards and threats, and encourage tenants and employees to attend free events – such as a webinar on what to do if a child gets injured on the premises or an active shooter enters your building.

 Regularly update your contact information not just for tenants but also for vendors.
 Every month, update the names, phone numbers, and email addresses for the cleaning crew, construction contractors, security, building engineers, and parking attendants, to confirm every person throughout the building will receive emergency notification in the event of a crisis.
 Also, update your employee information so that each person can be notified of the crisis immediately.

 Once all contact information is updated, load it into one central system where communication can happen instantly to all parties.